 Individual Taxpayer Identification Number (ITIN)

 Any individual who is not eligible to obtain a social security number and is required to file a U.S. tax return, must apply for an Individual Taxpayer Identification Number (ITIN) on Form W-7, Application for IRS Individual Taxpayer Identification Number.
-The reason to apply for an ITIN most often encountered at Middlebury College and the Monterey Institute is to receive treaty benefits on an honorarium or non-qualified scholarship payment.
+The reason to apply for an ITIN most often encountered at Middlebury College and the Middlebury Institute of International Studies at Monterey (MIIS) is to receive treaty benefits on an honorarium or non-qualified scholarship payment.

-Both, Middlebury College and the Monterey Institute of International Studies are certified IRS Acceptance Agents which means that both institutions are certified to fill out Form W-7 and send it to the IRS.
+Both Middlebury College and the Middlebury Institute of International Studies at Monterey (MIIS) are certified IRS Acceptance Agents which means that both institutions are certified to fill out Form W-7 and send it to the IRS.
 Both institutions only submit Form W-7 in order to obtain treaty benefits for honorarium or non-qualified scholarship payments made by the institution based on the determination by the Tax Office.

 Anybody who is filing a U.S. tax return who does not have a social security number needs an ITIN.
 It can be obtained by filling out Form W-7 (carefully read the instructions on what kind of information has to be send along with the application) and attaching it to the filled out U.S. tax return.

 An ITIN always starts with a 9 and has a 7 or 8 in the fourth digit, example 9XX-7X-XXXX.
-Here is a link to more information on the ITIN.
+View more information on the ITIN.

 If you applied for an ITIN by yourself in order to file a tax return and have not received an ITIN assignment letter from the IRS within a couple of month, you can call the 1-800-829-1040 customer service number of the IRS.
 You can then request a reissuance of the ITIN assignment letter.